ananthamapod/express-webpack-asset/README.md

 	devMode: true/false
 }));
 ```
-Please bear in mind that result of extend will override the object properties with equal names w.r.t. order returned by Nodejs.fs.readDir.
+Please bear in mind that when using multiple files, each successive manifest will overwrite any properties that have matching names.
+The manifests are linked in alphabetical order by manifest name.

 ## Options